UWARG/model-training/README.md

 ## Training

-See [this Confluence page](https://uwarg-docs.atlassian.net/wiki/spaces/CV/pages/2236612819/Model+Training#Model-Training) for instructions on training the ML model.
+See [the subpages under here](https://uwarg-docs.atlassian.net/wiki/spaces/CV/pages/2236612819/Model+Training) for instructions on preparing the dataset and running training.